 Physical activity and inactivity, and obesity: 69% of adults in Brighton & Hove are physically active (England 66%), but we have seen a worsening rate which used to be significantly better than England.
 One in 5 (22%) are physically inactive (England 23%) - conversely, we have seen an increasing (worsening) rate which used to be significantly better than England.
 In 2019/20, 28% of 10-11 years were overweight or obese in the city, significantly better than England (35%).
 Local data suggests that this has increased during the pandemic both within the city and nationally.
-In 2020/21, 33% of 10-11 years were overweight or obese in the city, rates are still significantly better than England (41%).
+In 2020/21, 33% of 10-11 years were overweight or obese in the city, a 5% increase on the previous year.
+However, rates are still significantly better than England (41%).
 For adults, it is estimated that 59% are overweight or obese compared to 64% for England (2020/21).